The esophagus is the tube that carries food from the mouth to the stomach. Esophageal cancer is the growth of cancer cells in this tube.

 Most esophageal cancers are detected in late stages, so endoscopic resection may not be an option.

-Open esophagectomy allows for removal of part or all of the esophagus through one or two large incisions.
+Open esophagectomy allows for removal of part or all of the esophagus through 1-2 large incisions.
 In some cases, the the stomach or piece of small intestine is pulled up into the chest and attached to the upper end of the esophagus, above the cancer.
 In others, a synthetic tube or a piece of small intestine is substituted.

 This procedure is difficult.
 It has high rates of complications, and low rates of success.
 Mortality immediately following surgery is often high.